tauri-apps/wry/examples/README.md

 - `custom_data_directory`: uses a custom data directory (Windows and Linux only).
 - `custom_protocol`: uses a custom protocol to load files from bytes.
 - `detect_js_ecma`: detects which versions of ECMAScript is supported by the webview.
+- `webview_fixed`: a basic example which sets a temporary environment variable to use the fixed version of the webview runtime.
+- `icon`: a basic example demonstrating how to set an icon for the application.